DePaul University International Admission > Resources > ELA >

 ELA students are eligible to join the Ray Meyer Fitness Center.
 “The Ray” is a four-story, state-of-the-art fitness facility that is comparable to the best health clubs in the city.
 Amenities include an indoor pool, gymnasium, modern cardio machines, weight room, sauna and more.
-There is an additional fee of $82/quarter ($39 in summer) for unlimited access.
-Day passes are also available for $6/day.
+For more information on current pricing, please see the Ray Meyer Fitness Center Membership Page.

 What is orientation like?

 New ELA students participate in Orientation and level-placement evaluation during the first week of each term.
 Please refer to your letter of admssion for details of time and place.
 ELA Orientaion helps students find campus resources, navigate life at DePaul and in Chicago.
 ELA Orientation also covers information necessary to maintain lawaful F-1 visa status.

 What academic services are available for ELA students?

 ELA students receive a professional language placement exam as part of the orientation process for new students.
 Other ELA academic services include:

 - Peer tutoring and conversation partners through the University Writing Center